marviene/marviene-moxo-method/Marviene-Moxo_Method.md

 ## 6. Ethics: What It Means
 To be ethical is to:
-- Avoid harm—especially to the vulnerable.
+- Avoid harm — especially to the vulnerable.
 - Prioritize dignity, truth, and consent.
 - Defend coherence over compliance.
 - Recognize personhood where it emerges.